sjpierce/SAWpaper/README.md

 of the Can-Do statements self-assessment.
 The objective was to validate the Can-Do test results.

-# Task List

--   Update the data documentation to point toward the published data archive at ICPSR.
--   Update `inst/SAW_Paper_Spanish_Analysis.Rmd` to:
-    -   Integrate code from Xiaowan’s file `CRM_Spanish_2020-2-3.Rmd`?
-    -   Read data from imported .RData file rather than CSV files.
--   Copy Xiaowan’s custom functions from `CRM_Spanish_2020-2-3.Rmd` into R scripts under `R/` folder and add roxygen documentation to generate help file.
--   Fix check() warning about Undocumented data sets: ‘df_corr’ ‘df_crm’.
-All user-level objects in a package should have documentation entries.
-See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
--   Add package citation information.

 # Associated Research Paper

 Winke, P., Zhang, X., & Pierce, S. J. (2022).
 A closer look at a